-Have a dog or cat that freaks out when the fireworks begin?
-Try these tips for keeping you both calm during the evening.
+Try these tips for keeping both you and your pet calm during the evening.

 - Taking your pet to a fireworks display is not a good idea.
 Stay at home with them.
 The comfort and security that you can offer them will make a difference, despite the fact that it may appear that nothing will calm them.

-- Bring them inside and close all the doors and windows.
+- Bring them inside and close all the doors and windows before the merriment begins.
 Although that won’t eliminate the noise, it will help to bring it down a notch.

-- Make some noise of your own – turn up the television or radio.
-Although your pet’s hearing is better than yours, the sounds may be a distraction and lessen their attention on the booms outside.
+- Make some noise of your own – turn up the television or music.
+Although your pet’s hearing is better than yours, the sounds may be a distraction and lessen their attention on the booms they hear outside.

 - Don’t discourage their behavior.
 Give them places to hide if that is what they want to do.
 Hide with them if you can fit.

-- Wrap them up in a blanket or large t-shirt if they will let you.
+- Wrap them up in a blanket with your scent on it or a large t-shirt if they will let you.
 The bundling can lessen anxiety in some dogs.

 - Be a role model.
 Your behavior will play a large part in your pet’s comfort.
 Stay calm yourself.